steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 **Therefore, just copy and paste** after you read the documentation for [Reply](https://docs.rs/warp/0.1.0/warp/reply/index.html) and [Rejection](https://docs.rs/warp/0.1.0/warp/reject/struct.Rejection.html).

 You must care for how to handle Rejection parts.
 But, it is not necessary for this simple example.
-So, we won't handle it much here.

-You can also see that **String** param we filtered in **hello_route.rs** became the parameter of the function hee.
+You can also see that the **String** param we filtered in **hello_route.rs** became the parameter of the function here.

-Compare it to what we used before in the first part.
+Compare it with what we used before in the first part.

 ```rust
 .map(|name| format!("Hello, {}!", name));